 We are listing below only the disadvantages of Chromebooks, it is recommended that you also read about Advantages of Chromebooks in order to get an overall picture of this new breed of computers.

-Chromebooks are generally sold with 16 to 32 GB of local storage; they also have an option to extend the storage by another 32GB using a SD Card.
+Chromebooks are generally sold with limited storage capacity, f local storage; they also have an option to extend the storage by another 32GB using a SD Card.

 This means you will have to get comfortable with the idea of storing all your files on Google’s Cloud Storage service or manage with available in-built storage in Chromebooks, USB sticks and other external storage devices.